 Debra Gould, The Staging Diva®

-Home Staging expert Debra Gould also known as The Staging Diva knows how to make money as a home stager and has taught over 4000 other men and women to do the same.
-She is president of Six Elements Inc., an internationally recognized home staging company that is frequently profiled in the media in both the US and Canada.
-Debra Gould developed the Staging Diva Home Staging Business Training Program to create opportunities for others to grow their own profitable home staging, real estate enhancement businesses.
+Home Staging expert Debra Gould also known as The Staging Diva knows how to make money as a home stager and has taught over 8000 students how to do the same.
+She is the author of several guides including the Staging Diva Ultimate Design Guide: Home Staging Tips, Tricks and Floor Plans.